CDC panel to vote on hepatitis B vaccine for newborns, discuss childhood immunization schedule

 What could happen if the hepatitis B vaccine recommendations are changed?

 The ACIP's recommendations go to the CDC director for approval and adoption as policy.
-Ultimately, decisions are left to the states, which tend to base their policies off the CDC's recommendations but can choose to set their own guidelines.
+Ultimately, decisions are left to the states, which tend to base their policies off the CDC's guidelines but can choose to set their own.
 The panel's recommendations also carry weight with insurance companies.
 Most private insurers are required to cover vaccines recommended by the panel.
 If ACIP changes its recommendation, coverage for hepatitis B vaccines may change.

 Doctors say they're concerned that any decision to delay the first dose or weaken the recommendations would result in more infections — meaning more lives burdened by disease or cut short.